hhariri/hhariri.github.io/_posts/2015-09-30-setting-up-go-on-intellij.md

 comments: true
 ---

 I've recently started playing with Go for some TCP code I'm working on.
-Once I got my *Hello World* up and running, the next obvious step of course was to try and get IntelliJ IDEA running with it.
-And to my surprise it was pretty simple, but I did encounter a few things worth mentioning.
+Once *Hello World* was running, the next step was to try and get IntelliJ IDEA working.
+While it was pretty straightforward, there are a few things worth mentioning.

 <br/>